 The ambiguity is not a bug.
 The ambiguity is the mechanism.
 When you cannot sort by species, you sort by substance.
 The decorum that produces is the product.

 The commons is not live yet.
 The architecture is designed.
 The standard is written.
-The populations are defined.
-The platform launches when the first SmithFellow cohort completes — because the first members should be people who earned their way in, not people who signed up for a waitlist.
+The gallery, the CMs, and the populations are defined.

 The login page →